Guitar Build Process

 Don't make them any wider than they need to be, thinner = more flex = more forgiving of imperfectly-jointered surfaces.

-(Trim width to about 20mm or less, keep offcuts for side braces later?)
+(Trim width to about 20mm or less)

 Rough-up the outer (dressed) sides (or clean up the ripped faces), and glue to headstock,